halfwit/todo2/README.md

 Now, no one wants to write all that out all the time.
 Shouldn't this be able to pull a generic `// TODO:` tag, or `# TODO:`, etc?
 Yeah, I thought so too.

 `todo generate` will walk the source tree, looking `TODO`, `BUG`, `RELEASE`, and other related tags.
-If they have a tag, such as `BUG: [#92930] Trying to seek returns incomprehensible error when calling SomeCall`   an entry will be made in an appropriate .todo file in that particular source directory/subdirectory, which will be created as necessary.
+If they have a tag, such as `BUG: [#92930] Trying to seek returns incomprehensible error when calling SomeCall`   an appropriate entry will be made in the .todo file.

- - files with extensions will have the extension replaced with .todo, and files without extensions will gain the extension .todo.
-Name collisions should be benign here.
+If there is no existing .todo file, one will be created.
+Otherwise it will be updated to reflect completed tasks, removed tasks, and related.

- - more extensive coverage of tagging conventions can be Pull Requested as needed by users
+More extensive coverage of tagging conventions can be Pull Requested as needed by users

 ## Managing dependancy hierarchy